chonigbe/griochallenge/README.md

 6. When counting the number of characters in a word, I chose to only count alphabetic characters.

 ###### Outstanding Questions, Bugs and Work

 1. Does the actually need to go line by line or would an output file also suffice?
 2. That the latitude and longitude inputs need better handling.
 3. I did not anticipate dealing with punctation very well.
 I did not realize it was going to be a blocking point until it was too late.
 With more time, I would fix how the code treats punctation to handle it in a more streamlined manner.
 4. It was unclear how to handle hyphens and apostrophes when the number of characters is odd.
 The code as is reverses them with the rest of the characters.
 5. My code doesn't verify that the latitude and longitude values return a valid address.
 It also does not return the format given.
 6. Characters in other alphabets might not be readable in the current implementation (ex, no crylic letters or chinese characters).
 7. The urls could be verified to make sure they are real urls.
 8. It would be nice to have a more user friendly input mechanism.

-##Why Python.
+##Why Python

 There are four languages I considered for the challenge.
 Python: fast programming time, many packages filled with functionality.
 Java: also great API, faster than python but more upfront coding time.
 PHP: built in well-formed URL functionality.
 Javascript: whould translate quickly and easily to a UI.